romaschka1/Data-Structures-Algorithms/README.md

 </pre> <br>

 But we are not done with it, all of the `generate2` function of `generate1('((', 2, 0)` is executed <br>
-So there is no other ways, to keep calculation in this function, so we also remove it. <br>
+So there is no other way, to keep calculation in this function, so we also remove it. <br>

-Our final look of the `call stack` is:
+Here's the final look of the `call stack`:
 <pre>
   + -------------------------------- +
   |            call stack            |